cisocrgroup/Resources/manuals/profiler-manual.md

 install those requirements on your system if they are not already installed.

-# Language Profiler
+# The language aware OCR document error profiler

-The language profiler is a program that calculates historical spelling variants of a (historical) document using a modern dictionary.
+The profiler calculates historical spelling variants and OCR errors of a (historical) document using a modern dictionary.
 It is therefore able to differentiate between *real* OCR Errors and historical spelling variants of words.

-First of all this part of the manual covers the general workings of the language profiler.
+First of all this part of the manual covers the general workings of the profiler.
 Then the more technical parts -- the compilation and installation -- of the tool are explained in more detail.
-Finally the usage of the tool and the generation of specific language profiles are covered.
+Finally the usage of the tool and the generation of specific language aware OCR document error profiles are covered.

 ## Overview

-In ocred text in general and in ocred historical text in particular there appear to be number of words, that do not match a regular entry in a dictionary of the text's language.
+In OCR'ed text in general and in OCR'ed historical text in particular there appear to be number of words, that do not match a regular entry in a dictionary of the text's language.
 There are different explanations for these *unexplained* words.
-On possibility is, that the automatic text recognition engine made a mistake on character level and the word is a proper dictionary entry; we call these errors OCR erros.
-Another possibility is -- particular in historical texts -- that the OCR engine did recognize the word with no errors, but the historical spelling of the word differs from its modern spelling -- these kind of errors are called historical spelling variations or errors.
+On possibility is, that the automatic text recognition engine made a mistake on character level and the word is not a proper dictionary entry; we call these errors OCR errors.
+Another possibility is -- particular in historical texts -- that the OCR engine did recognize the word with no errors, but the historical spelling of the word differs from its modern spelling -- these cases are called historical spelling variations.
 It is possible as well that both OCR and historical spelling variations overlap on the same words.

 The profiler tries to find good explanations for any of these